mulesoft-assets/template-sfdc2sap-product-broadcast/README.md

 As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided into *Process* and *On Complete* stages.
-The integration is triggered by poll to Salesforce products.
+The integration is triggered by scheduler to Salesforce products.
 New or modified products with non-empty product code are passed to the batch as input.
 In the batch the material is fetched from SAP by its `ProductCode`.
 Depending on the result, the product is then created or updated in SAP.
 Finally during the *On Complete* stage the Anypoint Template will log output statistics data into the console.